anagha-google/dataproc-labs/4-dataproc-with-gpu/Lab-Module-03.md

 ## 6. In closing

-Dataproc and Nvidia GPUs can majorly accelerate ETL and Data Science worklads that use Spark SQL and Spark dataframes and can fall back to CPU based execution when a Spark stage/feature is unsupported by spark-rapids.
+Dataproc and Nvidia GPUs can majorly accelerate ETL and Data Science worklads that use Spark SQL and Spark dataframes and optimize performance and thereby costs.

 <br><br>
 This concludes the lab. **DONT FORGET** to Shut down the project to avoid billing.